 The Health Care of Homeless Persons: A Manual of Communicable Diseases & Common Problems in Shelters & on the Streets

-This lavishly illustrated, 384-page manual describes serious health problems that commonly afflict homeless persons and discusses appropriate responses and treatment.
-The manual addresses communicable disease control and food handling in shelter settings, and current approaches to the management of chronic diseases.
+This lavishly illustrated, 384-page manual describes serious health problems that commonly afflict people experiencing homelessness and discusses appropriate responses and treatment.
+The manual addresses communicable disease control and food handling in shelter settings as well as current approaches to the management of chronic diseases.
 It includes convenient patient education materials in English and Spanish that can be easily reproduced and given to shelter guests and staff.
 The manual is no longer available in print, but you may download it from the Boston Health Care for the Homeless Program website.